Capacitation

-As a result of the sperm entering the upper female reproductive tract, the sperm are introduced to an extracellular environment that contains a cholesterol acceptor (usually serum albumin), electrolytes such as sodium (Na^{+}), potassium (K^{+}), chloride (Cl^{-}), bicarbonate (HCO_{3}^{-}), magnesium (Mg^{2+}), calcium (Ca^{2+}), and phosphate (PO_{4}^{3-}), and energy substrates such as glucose, pyruvate, and lactate.
+As a result of the sperm entering the upper female reproductive tract, the sperm are introduced to an extracellular environment that contains a cholesterol acceptor (usually serum albumin), electrolytes, and energy substrates such as glucose, pyruvate, and lactate.
+It is this change in environment that triggers capacitation.
 For purposes of in vitro fertilization, capacitation occurs by incubating spermatozoa that have been retrieved via ejaculation or extracted from the epididymis and incubated in a defined medium for several hours.
 There are different techniques to perform the capacitation step: simple washing, migration (swim-up), density gradients, and filter.
-The objective is to isolate as many motile spermatozoa as possible and to eliminate non-motile or dead spermatozoa.